Accommodations and Modifications: A How-To Q&A with Nicole Eredics of the Inclusive ClassMay 24, 2016

 This post is part of our Fair is Not Always Equal…Now What? blog series.

 The school year’s quickly drawing to a close—but before you say goodbye to this year’s students and start your summer activities, we’re bringing you a few practical posts on accommodations and modifications to add to your toolbox for next year.
-Today I’m honored to welcome a real expert in this area: Nicole Eredics, the educator, blogger, and inclusion advocate behind the brilliant site The Inclusive Class (one of our 8 favorite online resources on inclusive education).
+Today I’m honored to welcome a real expert in this area: Nicole Eredics, the educator, blogger, and inclusion advocate behind the brilliant site The Inclusive Class and the author of the popular book Inclusion in Action.
 In this Q&A, she shares some of her favorite tips for creating adaptations that help students succeed in school.
 (And stay tuned, because on Thursday we’ll be back with 17 more accommodations and modifications from our most popular inclusion books!)

 1. You’ve explained this on your excellent blog before, but for anyone who doesn’t know—can you briefly clarify the difference between accommodations and modifications?